-The fourth question, about regional variation, is very relevant to education, because responsibility for education is often shared between national and local government, and in very different ways in different countries.
+Does the corruption in education vary a lot from one part of your country to another?
+Where and why?
+This question is important because responsibility for education is often shared between national and local government, and in very different ways in different countries.
 It can be the case that the education system is operating with limited corruption in one province but is known to be endemically corrupt in another.
 Similarly, education leadership in one province or city can be very energetic in tackling corruption, but this may not be reflected elsewhere.
 In recent research on corruption, these variations within a country - by sector and by city or province - have been found to be bigger than the variations between countries.